 You need to figure out how many records your app can process within the batch interval.

 Start with a batch window size of 5-10 seconds and observe processing time.
-Try to alter the time interval and see which effect this has on processing time.
+Try to alter the time interval and see what effect this has on processing time.
 Try to go as low as you can without negatively affecting it.

-Limit the stream receiver
+Limit the Stream Receiver

-spark.streaming.receiver.maxRate option you can limit the number of messages pulled by the stream receiver.
+spark.streaming.receiver.maxRate option, you can limit the number of messages pulled by the stream receiver.
 Once you’ve found a good batch window size, reduce the number of incoming messages per second to a point where the processing time for this window stays within the window and the scheduling delay stays at zero.

-- Tuning Spark's serialization, shuffle and memory parameters
+- Tuning Spark's serialization, shuffle, and memory parameters

 - Increasing parallelism